AgatheSenellart/MultiVae/paper/paper.md

 # Multimodal Variational Autoencoders
 In Multimodal Machine Learning, two goals are generally targeted:
 (1) Learn a shared representation from multiple modalities;
-(2) Learn to generate one missing modality given available modalities.
+(2) Learn to generate one missing modality given the ones that are available.

 Multimodal Variational Autoencoders \cite{suzuki_survey_2022} aim at solving both issues at the same time.
 These models learn a latent representation $z$ of all modalities in a lower dimensional common space and learn to *decode* $z$ to generate any modality.
 Let $X = (x_1, x_2, ... x_M)$ contain $M$ modalities.
 In the VAE setting, we suppose that the generative process behind the observed data is the following: